/ tool-comparisons / Stripe vs Paddle for Solo Developers

 Stripe is the choice when you need maximum flexibility.
 Complex billing models, marketplace payments, usage-based pricing, or custom payment flows all require Stripe's API.
 If your payment needs go beyond subscriptions and one-time purchases, Stripe is the only realistic option.

-My recommendation: if you're a solo developer launching a SaaS with subscription pricing, start with Paddle.
-The tax compliance alone is worth the fee premium.
+My recommendation: if you're a solo developer launching a SaaS with subscription pricing and global buyers, start with Paddle.
+Once you add Stripe Tax to match what Paddle includes, the monthly costs land within a few dollars of each other in the worked example above, and Paddle still owns the filings and the audit risk.
+The compliance alone is worth closing that small gap.
 If your product grows and you need billing flexibility that Paddle can't provide, migrate specific payment flows to Stripe.
 Many successful SaaS products have made exactly this transition.